nvngroup/pitu/README.md

 ## Sending Messages

 - Send all types of messages with a single function
     - **[Here](https://baileys.whiskeysockets.io/types/AnyMessageContent.html) you can see all message contents supported, like text message**
     - **[Here](https://baileys.whiskeysockets.io/types/MiscMessageGenerationOptions.html) you can see all options supported, like quote message**

-    ```ts
-    const jid: string
-    const content: AnyMessageContent
-    const options: MiscMessageGenerationOptions

-    sock.sendMessage(jid, content, options)
-    ```
-- Send all types of messages with a single function
-    - **[Here](https://baileys.whiskeysockets.io/types/AnyMessageContent.html) you can see all message contents supported, like text message**
-    - **[Here](https://baileys.whiskeysockets.io/types/MiscMessageGenerationOptions.html) you can see all options supported, like quote message**